- Boarding Wellington with a vehicle

 If you need assistance getting in and around the terminal and getting on-board, then it is imperative that you notify us at 48 hours before travel.
 Failure to do so may mean we are unable to assist and therefore will be unable to let you travel.
 Please call the terminal on 64 (0)4 815 9628 (6.30am to 6.30pm daily) or advise us when you make your booking.
 We will then organise for someone to be here to help you when you arrive.

-Only small hand baggage can be taken on-board our vessels as personal hand luggage.
+Each passenger is allowed to take on board one small bag and one handbag/laptop bag.
 There is a stand in the terminal where you can check if your bag is small enough.
 Our policy uses identical measurements to those used by airlines.

 Upon arrival at Picton, your luggage will be delivered onto the baggage carousel, which is located downstairs in the terminal building.